-Students in the DI program are welcome to enroll in any GPHN, Interprofessional (IPE) or University (UNI) elective course.
+Students in the DI or MSFSS/DI program are welcome to enroll in any GPHN, Interprofessional (IPE) or University (UNI) elective course.
 Elective guidelines for MSHN students are provided in the program overview for the MSHN program.

 INTERPROFESSIONAL EDUCATION (IPE)